foligny/gulp-requirejs/README.md

     module: 'optimize-info'
 }
 ```
-+ In the example, you have three modules in the `baseUrl` directory as below:
++ In the `example-basic`, you have three modules in the `baseUrl` directory as below:

 lang.js
 ```javascript